 There are a number of different types of bots that can be used to carry out online scalping.
-These include pre-botting, form-filling, auto-refreshers and API scrapers:
+These include pre-botting, form-filling, and auto-refreshers:

 The Goal of Scalper Bots